Molcas/OpenMolcas/doc/source/users.guide/emil.rst

   A compulsory value for this command is the filename.
 A command to inline a file in the input file.
 The file will be extracted into WorkDir before the start of the calculation.
 The end of file should be marked as :command:`EOF` command.
-  Not that the file is only created in the master process WorkDir, if the slaves need access to it, you'll need to use the :command:`COPY` command (see below).
+  Note that the file is only created in the master process WorkDir, if the slaves need access to it, you'll need to use the :command:`COPY` command (see below).
   All files specified with :command:`FILE` are created at the beginning of the calculation, regardless of their placement in the input.